FLUX-SE/odoo-api-client/README.md

     $password
 );

-// 2.1 - Helper class to set parameters to your request
+// 3.1 - Helper class to set parameters to your request
 $searchDomains = new SearchDomains();
 $searchDomains->addCriterion(Criterion::equal('is_company', true));
 // will be translated to : [['is_company', '=', true]]

-// 2.2 - Helper class to set options to your request
+// 3.2 - Helper class to set options to your request
 $searchReadOptions = new SearchReadOptions();
 $searchReadOptions->setLimit(1);
 $searchReadOptions->addField('name');

+// 3.3 - Search for the first Partner being a company and only return its name
 $partners = $recordListOperations->search_read('res.partner', $searchDomains, $searchReadOptions);

 dump($partners);